maddawik/flappy-thing/README.md

       alongside the current score.
 - [x] Add some background art!
 Try layering the background and scrolling at a different rate to the foreground obstacles.
 This is called Parallax scrolling.

+## Full-split goals

+- [ ] Add a settings menu with options to mix sound levels, view credits, and change controls
+- [ ] Make it so that the difficulty increases over time.
+Moving faster, pipes are closer horizontally/vertically, other obstacles?
+- [ ] Character customization feature!
+Change Kenneys color? maybe more? 🤔